How to De-Reserves Reserves: Admissions to Technical Colleges in India: Framework

 This property ensures that open-category positions obtained by reserve category members are not counted against their reservations.
 By allocating open-category positions to highest-scoring applicants, reserve category positions can be given to members of reserve categories who would not be able to receive these positions in the absence of reservation policy.
 Moreover, over-and-above principle guarantees that cutoff score of open-category is higher than cutoff scores of reserve categories.

 \paragraph{Within-category fairness.}

 Given two individuals $i,j\in A$ such that $t_{i}=t_{j}$ and $i\succ_{s}j$, if $j$ is assigned a position, then $i$ must also be assigned a position.

-Within-category fairness requires that merit-scores of applicants are respected in each reserve category.
+Within-category fairness requires that merit scores of applicants are respected in each reserve category.
 That is, if a lower-scoring applicant receives a position from category $c$, then a higher-scoring applicant with the same category membership must receive a position as well.

 The last axiom is a desirable efficiency requirement.

 \paragraph{Quota-filling subject to eligibility. }

 If individual $i$ with $t_{i}=r$ is unassigned, then the number of individuals who are matched to a category $r$ position must be equal to $q_{s}^{r}$, for all $r\in\mathcal{R}$.